AlbertoJL3/horiseon-code-refractor/README.md

 # Code Refractor
-The goal is to clean up the HTML and CSS code by making sure semantic elements are being used.
+The site for a marketing agency has a lot of repeating code.
+The goal is to clean up the HTML and CSS code by making sure semantic elements are being used in order to help with Search Engine Optimization (SEO).
 ## Description
 Cleaning up the code is not the only purpose of the code refraction, making it more accessible through "alt" attributes is also a priority.
+The site should look exactly the same and must be entirely functional after all semantic elements have been added.
+Better accessibility and semantic element usage will help with the SEO.
 ## Acceptance Criteria
 ```
 GIVEN a webpage meets accessibility standards